alexApplegreen/AspectPMDK/README.md

 The tests will then proceed to put elements into the datastructure.

 The second example-program will then reference the datastructure from persistent memory and read it's contents.

+Moreover there is a hands-on demonstration of AspectC++ using a aspect-oriented version of the classic Hello World example.
+It can be built via the make-target aspectc.